"Dreaming of Tel Aviv's sunny shores? March is the sweet spot for beach weather. Come hungry—the local cuisine is unforgettable."

 Getting Around

 Walking pleasant downtown and beaches.
 Buses comprehensive (₪5.90, Rav-Kav card).
 Sherut shared taxis on main routes.
 The Red Line of the Tel Aviv Light Rail has been running since August 2023; additional Green and Purple lines are still under construction.
-Like most public transport in Israel, the Red Line does not run during Shabbat hours.
+Like most public transport in Israel, the Red Line doesn't run during Shabbat hours.
 Bikes—Tel-O-Fun bike-share ₪17/day.
 Use Gett (or similar apps) to hail licensed taxis.
 Uber, where available, usually just books regular cabs rather than private drivers.
 Scooters everywhere.
 Don't need cars—parking impossible.
 From Friday afternoon to Saturday night, most trains and regular buses stop for Shabbat (including the airport train).
 Tel Aviv has some limited night/Sabbath bus and sherut services, but most visitors use taxis or pre-booked transfers during this period.

 Money & Payments